-An injured worker who has been wrongfully denied workers' compensation benefits can file a claim to be heard by the North Carolina Industrial Commission.
-The North Carolina Industrial Commission is the administrative body that decides workers' compensation claims in North Carolina.
-Workers' compensation cases are not tried in a traditional courtroom.
-The judge which presides over these hearings is called a Deputy Commissioner.
+An injured worker who has been wrongfully denied workers’ compensation benefits can file a claim to be heard by the North Carolina Industrial Commission.
+The North Carolina Industrial Commission is the administrative body that decides workers’ compensation claims in North Carolina.
+Workers’ compensation cases are not tried in a traditional courtroom.
+The judge who presides over these hearings is called a Deputy Commissioner.
 Deputy Commissioners have similar authority to traditional judges: they can administer oaths, issue subpoenas, and enter orders and opinions among other tasks.

 During a hearing before the Industrial Commission, the injured worker can present evidence to support that the injured worker deserves compensation.
 These hearings can vary in nature depending upon the complexity of the injured workers’ claim and the reason why the worker was denied workers’ compensation benefits.

 Dummit Fradin’s workers’ compensation attorneys can fight for your rights.
 As a worker injured on the job, you are entitled to the protection of the North Carolina Workers’ Compensation Act.
 That includes citizens of foreign countries.
 We are experienced in handling workers’ compensation claims for our Hispanic and Latino clients.